adivery/adivery-flutter-plugin/README.md

-# adivery
+# adivery_plus

-A Simple flutter plugin that activates Adivery ads on flutter.
+A Simple flutter plugin that activates AdiveryPlus ads on flutter.